Geek Discussion Guests, Pros, and Panelists

 - Ann Gimpel

 Ann Gimpel is a national bestselling author.
-She’s also a clinical psychologist, with a Jungian bent.
-Avocations include mountaineering, skiing, wilderness photography and, of course, writing.
 A lifelong aficionado of the unusual, she began writing speculative fiction a few years ago.
 Since then her short fiction has appeared in a number of webzines and anthologies.
 Her longer books run the gamut from urban fantasy to paranormal romance.
-Shes published over 25 books to date, with several more contracted for 2015 and beyond.
+Once upon a time, she nurtured clients.
+Now she nurtures dark, gritty fantasy stories that push hard against reality.
+When she’s not writing, she’s in the backcountry getting down and dirty with her camera.
+She’s published over forty books to date, with several more planned for 2017 and beyond.
+Keep up with her at www.anngimpel.com or http://anngimpel.blogspot.com

 - Gail Glass